 Published by University of North Carolina Press on September 20th 2010

-Genres: History, Military, World War I, United States, Social Science, Ethnic Studies, African American Studies
+Genres: History, Military, World War I, United States, 20th Century, Social Science, Ethnic Studies, African American Studies

 Len's Summary: An important new looks at American history through African-American eyes.
 Some 380 thousand African-American soldiers served in WWI mainly as uniformed manual labor struggling for equality and harboring unfulfilled hopes for a better future as full-fledged citizens.
 Includes powerful analysis of African-American Doughboy relations with white Frenchmen and with French African colonial soldiers.
 See also Willing Patriots: Men of Color in the First World War, Schiffer, 2009.